wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ### Remove a Validator

-Validator exit is initiated with a call to `initiateValidatorRemoval` on the `ValidatorManager`.
+Validator exit is initiated with a call to `initiateValidatorRemoval` on the `PoSValidatorManager` or `PoAValidatorManager`.
 Only the validator owner may initiate exit.
 For `PoSValidatorManagers` a [`ValidationUptimeMessage`](./UptimeMessageSpec.md) Warp message may optionally be provided in order to calculate the staking rewards; otherwise the latest received uptime will be used (see [(PoS only) Submit and Uptime Proof](#pos-only-submit-an-uptime-proof)).
 This proof may be requested directly from the L1 validators, which will provide it in a `ValidationUptimeMessage` Warp message.
 If the uptime is not sufficient to earn validation rewards, the call to `initiateValidatorRemoval` will fail. `forceInitiateValidatorRemoval` acts the same as `initiateValidatorRemoval`, but bypasses the uptime-based rewards check.
 Once `initiateValidatorRemoval` or `forceInitiateValidatorRemoval` is called, staking rewards cease accruing for `PoSValidatorManagers`.

 The `ValidatorManager` contructs an [`L1ValidatorWeightMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorweightmessage) Warp message with the weight set to `0`.
 This is delivered to the P-Chain as the payload of a [`SetL1ValidatorWeightTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#setl1validatorweighttx).
 The P-Chain acknowledges the validator exit by signing an `L1ValidatorRegistrationMessage` with `valid=0`, which is delivered to the `ValidatorManager` by calling `completeEndValidation`.
 The validation is removed from the contract's state, and for `PoSValidatorManagers`, staking rewards are disbursed and stake is returned.